 May 3-4, 2018 - New York City, for interested universities & local governments in US Federal Region 2.
 Sponsored by the EPA.

 July 12-13, 2018 - Santa Barbara, CA, for interested universities and local governments throughout California and part of the CSU or UC systems.
 In conjunction with CHESC.

-- Summer 2018 (dates TBD) - Spokane, WA or Montana, for interested universities and local governments generally in the northwest quadrant of the US.
+- November 2, 2018 - Spokane, WA or Montana, for interested universities and local governments generally in the northwest quadrant of the US.
 Hosted by Western Transportation Institute.